 Away from work, Philip’s primary leisure activities are canal boats, skiing, playing Bridge (at which he is a Life Master), and dining out.

-Latest content from Philip Howard
+Latest research from Philip Howard